clayton-halim/cs246e-notes/Notes/problem_18.md

 - Compiler creates a table of function pointers:
     - One per class
     - The vtable
-- Each object contains a pointer to its class's vtable
+- Each object contains a pointer to its class' vtable
     - the `vptr`
 - Calling the virtual method => follow the `vptr` to the vtable, follow the function pointer to the correct function